-If you want to review what you have done before you submit the case, you can run ./preview_namelists and then examine the namelist(s) in the run directory or the case subdirectory CaseDocs/.
+If you want to review what you have done before you submit the case, you can run $./preview_namelists$ and then examine the namelist(s) in the run directory or the case subdirectory CaseDocs/.

 Some variables are tied to xml in the case and can only be changed via the xmlchange command.
 Attempting to change them by editing the file user_nl_ufsatm may generate an error.
+The parameters that need to be changed via xmlchange are defined in namelist_definition_ufsatm.xml.